saivimenthanvl-ai/saivimenthanvl-ai/README.md

 ---

 ### ⭐ Fun fact
-I enjoy teaching ML concepts with real-world analogies and building bilingual (Tamil/English) datasets that make low-resource AI more accessible.
+I love working with ML concepts with real-world analogies and building bilingual datasets that make low-resource AI more accessible.